ccavanaugh18/portfolio/README.md

-# portfolio
+# Description

 A portfolio of a few of my latest front-end projects.
+Created with pure HTML, CSS, and JavaScript.